day-lee/day-lee.github.io/_posts/2021-11-25-twoscoopsof-django3.md

 ~/projects/icecreamratings_project/
 ~/.envs/icecreamratings/
 ```
-- no need to upload environment directories to public repos: .gitignore
+- no need to upload environment directories to public repos: Use .gitignore
 - requirements.txt: pip freeze to save list of dependencies